yuyang-yy/yuyang-yy.github.io/_posts/2018-05-30-my-first-blog.markdown

 comments: true
 tags: [jekyll, blog]
 ---
 This is my first blog.
-The following would illustrate the exact process.
+In this blog, I would illustrate why I build this blog and what I will log down in this website.

+Several things I will do in my blog:
+* Try to illustrate what I have learnt to examine whether I truly understand it or not.
+* Log down my puzzles and how I solve it.
+* Record some interesting and happy moments in my daily life.

 ![Picture example]({{site.baseurl}}/assets/img/bulb.jpg)